Pulisic back as US loses 3-0 at England; no goal for Rooney

-LONDON (AP) - Christian Pulisic played just his second match with the U.S. national team in 13 months, and the Americans failed to muster much of an attack in a 3-0 loss to England on Thursday night that marked Wayne Rooney's farewell with the Three Lions.
+LONDON (AP) - Christian Pulisic nearly put the United States ahead against England midway through the first half, only for goalkeeper Jordan Pickford come off his line and make a kick save.
+A short while later, Pulisic lost the ball and Jesse Lingard gave England the lead.
+Just 104 seconds later, Trent Alexander-Arnold doubled the advantage.

+"We need to get a lot better if we want to beat a good side like that," Pulisic said after Thursday night's 3-0 defeat.
+"We're not happy with the result."

-Jesse Lingard and Trent Alexander-Arnold scored in a 104-second second span midway through the first half, just after Pulisic was denied by goalkeeper Jordan Pickford, and Callum Wilson beat American goalkeeper Brad Guzan in the 77th minute.
-The United States is 0-3 and has been outscored 7-0 in three matches at old and new Wembley.
+Callum Wilson beat Brad Guzan in the 77th minute, and Wayne Rooney entered in the 58th minute in his English national team farewell.
+The United States is 0-3 in three matches at old and new Wembley, outscored 7-0.

-"We were a little timid and we allowed a little bit too much space.
-Their spacing, their movement was very challenging for our group," U.S. interim coach Dave Sarachan said.
+"We were a little timid and we allowed a little bit too much space," U.S. interim coach Dave Sarachan said.

-Rooney, who joined Major League Soccer's D.C.
-United in July, entered in the 58th minute in his 120th international appearance, the most among England outfield players.
-The best chance for the 33-year-old striker was in stoppage time, when his low shot was saved by Guzan to the frustration of a crowd of 68,155.
-His finished with an England record 53 goals.

-U.S. center backs John Brooks and Matt Miazga had trouble closing down England, a World Cup semifinals, and the Americans dropped to 4-3-4 under Sarachan going into Sarachan's likely finale, against Italy on Tuesday at Genk, Belgium.

-Pulisic, now 20, is the top player on a rebuilding American team that does not have a competitive match until the CONCACAF Gold Cup in June.
-Since the loss at Trinidad and Tobago last October that ended a streak of seven straight World Cup appearances for the U.S., Pulisic had played just once for his country, in a May exhibition against Bolivia near his home in Chester, Pennsylvania.

-He showed his speed in the first half, breaking in alone on goal, but Pickford was quick off his line.
-This marked the first time Pulisic played together with midfielders Weston McKennie, Tim Weah and Tyler Adams, who entered during the second half.
+Pulisic, the top player on the rebuilding Americans, played just his second game for the U.S. since the loss at Trinidad and Tobago in October 2017 ended a streak of seven straight World Cup appearances.
+This marked the first joint appearance by Pulisic and midfielders Weston McKennie, Tim Weah and Tyler Adams, who entered in the 62nd minute.

-Sarachan played him on a wing, where Borussia Dortmund used Pulisic, rather than the center of the field.
+Sarachan deployed Pulisic on a wing, where Borussia Dortmund used the 20-year-old midfielder.

 Sarachan's successor will face the same question.